Kevin-KD/PHC-Undervolt-Replacement/README.md

 Any lower voltage request will not be accepted by the CPU.
 ### Step 4: modify the script
-The example in undervolt.sh has 5 thresholds and 6 frequency+voltage combinations.
+The example in undervolt.sh has 6 thresholds and 7 frequency+voltage combinations.

-If your CPU has more combinations, modify the script accordingly.
+If your CPU has more or less combinations, modify the script accordingly.

 Modify the frequency and voltage in the if statements to your own value.